Neufund/smart-contract-watch/README.md

 `-e or --access-token` Etherscan access token, used to access etherscan for ABI importing.

+`-c or --colors` use colors.
+1 for ANSI, 2 for Chalk, any other number for none.
+Default is ANSI.

 ### ENV Variables
 Environmental variables come second in priority, you can specify every parameter indicated as an ENV variable.
 Additionally you can mix between different settings if convenient for your application.In your `.env` you can specify parameters as